 Sometimes, indoor gardening doesn’t go as planned because we start off with the wrong seeds or plants to begin with.
 And by “wrong”, we mean the ones that are more ideal in the outdoor air.
 Keeping this in mind, if you are a newbie to creating indoor gardens, start with herbs that you know are proven to do well in an indoor setting.
 Some of those include basil, mint, oregano, rosemary, parsley, chives, sage and thyme.

-Pick the best lighting.
+Pick the best lighting for your herbs.

 The right lightning is definitely essential in order for your herbs to thrive.
 In fact, the more light you’re able to give your growing herbs, the better off they’ll be (the stronger-tasting they will be too!).
 Your best bet would be to place them in a southern-facing window for about 6-8 hours a day.
 If providing this kind of natural light is a challenge, place your herbs in front of a compact fluorescent lamp instead.